• Skip to main content

 5.2: Assess Implementation Feasibility

-Objective: Determine the practicality of adopting new technologies.
+Determine the practicality of adopting new technologies.

 Actions: Conduct cost-benefit analyses for potential technology integrations;